Generative stochastic modeling of strongly nonlinear flows with non-Gaussian statistics: Stochastic generative modeling of strongly nonlinear flows

 Then the map $T$ is found by minimizing the Kullback-Leibler divergence between this pullback and the data distribution $\nu$, i.e.,

 where we dropped $\nu(y)$ in the second equality since it is independent of optimizer $\tilde T$.
 The expectation with respect to $\nu$ is approximated using the time average of data due to ergodicity.
-The key feature of this computational setup is that it leads to a \emph{convex optimization problem which can be solved for each $T_i$ separately} \cite{marzouk2016sampling,parno2018transport}, thereby allowing an efficient computation for large dimensions and long time series.
+The key feature of this computational setup is that it leads to an optimization problem which can be solved for each $T_i$ separately \cite{marzouk2016sampling,parno2018transport}, thereby allowing an efficient computation for large dimensions and long time series.

 After we have found $T$, we fit a system of stochastic oscillators to the time series of the random variable $q=T(y)$.
 Since we chose $\pi$ to be a multiplicative measure, we can do this fitting for each component of $q$ independently.
+The independent modeling of each coordinate is a key aspect of this work which enables computational treatment of high-dimensional systems, as opposed to direct discovery of a dynamical systems which would generate the same high-dimensional joint distribution as the data.
 We consider the systems of forced linear oscillators,